oracle/python-oracledb/doc/src/api_manual/module.rst

-    The ``dsn`` (data source name) parameter can be a string in the format ``user/password@connect_string`` or can simply be the connect string (in which case the user and password need to be specified separately).
+    The ``dsn`` (data source name) parameter can be a string in the format ``user/password@connect_string`` or can simply be the connect string (in which case authentication credentials such as the username and password need to be specified separately).
 See :ref:`connstr` for more information.

     The ``pool`` parameter is expected to be a pool object.
 The use of this parameter is the equivalent of calling :meth:`ConnectionPool.acquire()`.